ianhomer/digital-garden/README.md

 help navigation and discovery of related content.

 Run the command `garden` in any local folder to spin up a local web server based on your file or deploy site.

-See below for details.
+See <https://digital-garden-blush.vercel.app/> for a deployment of the test-garden in this repository.

 ![demo](docs/images/demo.gif)